atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

-`AT0401` is emitted on **authentication** failure (the credential is wrong). `AT0009` is emitted on **authorisation** failure (the authenticated principal lacks permission for the requested key — notably APKAM scopes prohibiting the namespace).
+`AT0401` is emitted on **authentication** failure (the credential is wrong). `AT0009` is emitted on **authorisation** failure (the authenticated principal lacks permission for the requested key, notably APKAM scopes prohibiting the namespace).
 Implementations must distinguish between them; clients may retry on `AT0401` but not on `AT0009`.